GloFish® Fluorescent Fish Care

 - Once the fish has had enough time to become accustomed to the new water conditions, you can release it into the tank by carefully discarding the water from the bag through a fish net and quickly placing the fish into the tank.
 It may be shy for the first few minutes as it explores its new home, but it will adjust within a short period of time.

 Be careful not to overfeed your fish!
 Any food the fish does not eat will pollute the tank.
 Experts suggest feeding your fish relatively small amounts of food once or twice a day.
 If they eat all of the food within a few minutes, it is okay to add a bit more, as long as they eat all (or at least most) of it within a short period of time.
 Over time, you will get a better idea for how much food the fish can eat, and you can adjust the feeding amounts to fit the needs of your fish.
-The experts at your local pet shop can demonstrate good feeding practices as well as suggest food options for your fish.
+The experts at your local pet shop can demonstrate good feeding practices.
 In terms of nutritional needs, please remember that GloFish® fluorescent fish are the same as their non-fluorescent counterparts.
 Flaked food and live food such as brine shrimp are good options.
+We recommend GloFish Special Flake Food as a feeding source for our Tetras, Danios, and Barbs.
+For the GloFish Sharks we recommend Tetra PlecoWafers™.

 About 25-50% of the water in your tank should be changed at least once a month.
 This is in addition to replacing water lost to evaporation.
 This can be broken up into small weekly changes.
 Of course, if it appears to be dirty, the water should be changed more often and feeding habits may need to be modified to reduce the pollution.
 When changing the water, be sure to neutralize the chemicals that are present in the tap water, and bring the water to the same temperature as the water in your tank before adding it.
 This is very important to remember since a quick temperature change can be fatal for the fish.
 For additional information on water changes and other related aquarium maintenance tasks, please visit AquariumOwner.com.